-The AMC asks organisations intending to seek accreditation as a WBA provider to advise the AMC early of their intentions so the Prevocational Standards Accreditation Committee can give general advice on the accreditation standards and the AMC can complete all the accreditation steps before the program is scheduled to begin.
-The AMC expects to receive notification of an organisation's intention when WBA program planning begins and at least three months before implementation.
+The AMC asks organisations intending to seek accreditation as a WBA provider to advise the AMC of the planned implementation so the AMC can give general advice on the early planning for the program to meet the accreditation standards; and complete all the accreditation steps before the program is scheduled to begin.
+The AMC expects to receive notice of intent to become an accredited WBA provider at least nine months' before implementation.

-The organisation seeking accreditation lodges a submission addressing the standards for accreditation, stating the proposed locations, the length of the program and the proposed candidate numbers, and describing the assessment plan.
+The organisation seeking accreditation lodges a submission for initial accreditation addressing the standards for accreditation, stating the proposed locations, the length of the program and the proposed candidate numbers, and describing the assessment plan.